On the Impact of Electromagnetic Interference and Inter-RIS Reflections in Indoor Factory Local 6G Networks: System Model and Formulations

-Lastly, we consider the combined impact of both EMI and IRR by analyzing the complete system model depicted in Fig.~\ref{fig:system_model}.
-This comprehensive scenario captures the simultaneous influence of EMI sources within the clusters and the IRR between RIS~1 and RIS~2.
+This subsection analyzes the joint impact of EMI and IRR by considering the complete system model shown in Fig.~\ref{fig:system_model}, a scenario that, to the best of our knowledge, has not been previously investigated.
+This comprehensive setup captures the simultaneous influence of EMI sources within the clusters and IRR between RIS~1 and RIS~2.
 As a result, the overall received signal under both EMI and IRR at the $k^{\text{th}}$ user in cluster~1 is given by